epicweb-dev/react-fundamentals/README.md

   </strong>
   <p>
     Learn everything you need to be effective with the fundamental building block of React applications.
-When you’re finished, you’ll be prepared to create React components to build excellent experiences for your app's users.
+When you're finished, you'll be prepared to create React components to build excellent experiences for your app's users.
   </p>